 Care Tips

-This magical plant words wonders, but be careful not to place it in direct sunlight as that might cause damage to the leaves and form yellow patches through the foliages.
+This plant is fairly easy to grow.
+It does best in a good amount of indirect bright light, but be careful not to place it in full sun as that might cause damage to it’s fleshy leaves and form yellow patches through the foliages.

 Check out more String of Bananas care tips here!